 Platform Guide

-Mindbody vs Mariana Tek: Which Is Right for Your Boutique Fitness Studio?
+Mariana Tek vs Mindbody (2026): Which Is Right for Your Studio?

 By Brian Atkins April 22, 2026 9 min read

-If you run a boutique fitness studio, you have probably spent at least some time comparing Mindbody and Mariana Tek.
-They are the two dominant platforms in the space, they serve similar customers, and they are genuinely different products in ways that matter.
+If you run a boutique fitness studio, you've probably spent time comparing Mindbody and Mariana Tek.
+They're the two dominant platforms in the space, they serve similar customers, and they're genuinely different products in ways that matter.

-This post is not a sales pitch for either one.
-It is a practical breakdown of what each platform does, who it is built for, and where each one leaves studio owners on their own.
+This isn't a sales pitch for either one.
+It's a practical breakdown of what each platform does, who it's built for, and where each one leaves studio owners on their own.

 What They Have in Common

-If you need to run a fitness studio, both platforms can do the job.
-The differences come down to who they are built for, how they feel to use, and what they cost.
+Both are full studio management platforms that handle the same core problems: class scheduling and booking, membership management and recurring billing, payment processing, client profiles and visit history, staff scheduling, and reporting.
+If you need to run a fitness studio, both can do the job.
+The differences come down to who they're built for, how they feel to use, and what they cost.

 Mindbody: The Incumbent

-Mindbody has been around since 2001 and is the largest platform in the fitness and wellness space by a wide margin.
-Estimates put the number of businesses on Mindbody at over 60,000 globally.
-It is the default choice for most independent studio owners, not because it is the best tool in every category, but because it is everywhere.
+Mindbody has been around since 2001 and is the largest platform in the fitness and wellness space by a wide margin — over 60,000 businesses globally.
+It's the default choice for most independent studio owners, not because it's the best tool in every category, but because it's everywhere.

 What Mindbody does well